Tunisia's President Saied wins landslide reelection after cracking down on opponents

 TUNIS, Tunisia (AP) — Tunisia's President Kais Saied won a landslide reelection victory in results announced Monday after a campaign season that saw his opponents jailed alongside journalists, activists and attorneys.

-His closest challenger, businessman Ayachi Zammel, won 7.4% of the vote after sitting in prison for the majority of campaign season facing multiple prison sentences for election-related crimes.
+Saied's closest challenger, businessman Ayachi Zammel, won 7.4% of the vote after sitting behind for the majority of campaign season facing multiple prison sentences for election-related crimes.

+University of Tunis law professor Sghayer Zakraoui said the results were reminiscent of Tunisia under President Zine El Abidine Ben Ali, who ruled the country for more than 20 years before becoming the first dictator toppled in the Arab Spring uprisings.
+Saied received a larger vote share than Ben Ali did in 2009, two years before fleeing the country amid protests.

+“We’re heading for totalitarian, even dictatorial power," Zakraoui told The Associated Press.

 Dozens of others were imprisoned on charges including inciting disorder, undermining state security and violating a controversial anti-fake news law critics say has been used to stifle dissent.

-The pace of the arrests picked up earlier this year, when authorities began targeting additional lawyers, journalists, migration activists and the former head of the post-Arab Spring Truth and Dignity Commission.
+The pace of the arrests picked up earlier this year, when authorities began targeting additional lawyers, journalists, activists, migrants from sub-Saharan Africa and the former head of the post-Arab Spring Truth and Dignity Commission.

+“The authorities seemed to see subversion everywhere,” said Michael Ayari, senior analyst for Algeria & Tunisia at the International Crisis Group.

 Dozens of candidates had expressed interest in challenging the president, and 17 submitted preliminary paperwork to run in Sunday’s race.
 However, members of the election commission approved only the three.
 Upon publication of the final list of candidates, Zammel was promptly jailed.